Extra and Co-Curricular Activities and Events

 The USG Projects Board is the branch of the Undergraduate Student Government that provides grants for student group programming.
 Projects Board is responsible for distributing funds from the USG, the Venture Fund, the Woodrow Wilson School Fund, the Pace Center, and the Office of the Dean of Undergraduate Students.
 The Projects Board web site explains policies and procedures for applying.
-It includes a guide to using the Projects Board and an online application form .
+For more information please see a guide to using the Projects Board.

 Office of Religious Life

 The Office of Religious Life aims to support vigorous and diverse religious life on campus, and to encourage dialogue, co-operation and mutual respect.
 The office offers limited funding to those campus organizations or individuals whose particular programs have religion or spirituality as their topic, or whose focus is ethics more generally, especially an emphasis on the intersection of social justice with religious understandings of the common good.

 Students and groups not eligible for USG Projects Board funding are encouraged to apply to the Pace Center for financial support for projects related to public service and civic engagement.
 Examples of the types of activities that might fall into this category include: outreach efforts by performing arts groups; educational panels or conferences on matters of public import; training sessions for groups involved in community engagement or humanitarian fundraising; or various community service events.
 The Pace Center web site includes an online application form.

 The Lewis Center for the Arts reviews and considers requests from graduate and undergraduate students for funding to support arts-related publications, performances, and events.
 "Arts" is defined to include Theater, Dance, Visual Arts, Creative Writing, Film, and Musical Performance.